AbdiTolesa/cool-kids-network/Explanation.md

 ### How it works
 The system uses [randomuser.me](https://randomuser.me/) API's service to get a randomly generated user data that contains name and location.
 It then creates a unique user login from the combination of first and last name.
 A WordPress user is then created with those profile data.
 The country is then extracted from `location` attribute of the random user data and stored as the user meta value for `country` meta key.
 The default role for the user created is `cool_kid`.

+### Filters
+`ckn_signup_page_slug` - This filter can be used to change the page users are redirected to for Signup by providing the page's slug.

 ### Roles
 Cool Kid - The default role assigned to a newly created user.
 It only has a permission to view user's own character information.